aws-samples/amazon-dynamodb-labs/content/modernizr/01-mysql-mcp/index.en.md

 chapter: true
 ---

+::alert[In this workshop this stage has already been completed for you.
+Please review the artifacts available on `/artifacts/stage-01` ]{type="info"}

 ## Comprehensive MySQL Database Analysis

 Stage 1 establishes the foundation for your modernization project by conducting a systematic analysis of your existing MySQL database.
 This phase involves using specialized AI tools to automatically discover and document your current data architecture, relationships, and usage patterns.